 4. Bower birds nest building, Papua New Guinea - To win a mate, the male bower bird takes home-making to the extreme.
 Each year, between September and February, they go about constructing an elaborate nest.
 Twigs form the basic structure, but these showoffs like to add colorful flowers and shells; they even incorporate discarded, cans, coins, and plastic if they can find them.

 5. Flamingos, Lake Nakuru, Kenya - Recently the levels of algae in Kenya’s Lake Nakuru have been declining, making the astonishing number of flamingoes who arrive to feed on it a rare spectacle.
 These graceful birds use their long legs to paddle out into the lake, feeding off the algae and other small organisms; they get their pink coloring from pigments in crustaceans.

 6. Bluebells, UK - Come April, shady woodland floors across the UK burst into color.
 This cobalt blue and lilac carpet is a classic image of British springtime, and it’s estimated that over half of the world’s bluebells are found in the country.
 There’s just a short window of a month or so to see them; most displays are over by the end of May.

 7. The sardine run, South Africa - Picture, if you can, a billion sardines, their skin glinting as huge shoals swish through the ocean.
 Diving, lunging, and charging through them are whales, sharks, and seabirds, eager to make the most of the glut.
 You can catch the spectacle from May to July, as the sardines move north into the sub-tropical seas off South Africa’s Wild Coast.

 8. Autumn colors, New England, USA - The start of October heralds the arrival of New England’s glorious autumn foliage.
-Leaves throughout the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont gradually turn from green to gold and amber, covering the low-lying hills with a medley of rich colors.
+Leaves throughout the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont gradually turn from green to gold and amber, covering the low-lying hills with a medley of rich colors.
 This seasonal wonder now attracts hordes of visitors, jokingly referred to as “leaf peepers”.